Gustave Moreau

 1882

-Puts himself forward for the Académie des Beaux-Arts but is not elected.
+He ran for the Académie des Beaux-Arts but was not elected.

 1883